x0r2d2/openvpn-xor/README.md

    `scramble obfuscate yourpassword`
    (password can be generated with "openssl rand -base64 24")
 8. Restart the openvpn (systemctl restart openvpn@server.service)
-9. Add "scramble obfuscate yourpassword" to your openvpn profile and connect.
+9. Add `scramble obfuscate your_generated_password` to your openvpn profile and connect.
 10. Profit!

 Clients: